nexendrie/utils/docs/index.md

 It is possible to find out if the collection has at least 1 item meeting specific criteria/get array containing that items via methods hasItems/getItems.
 Both of them accept array as argument in form property => value; if it contains multiple conditions, all of them have to be met.
 The property name can be followed by an operator from the following list: ==, >=, >, <=, <, !=, default is ==.

+If you want to get only the first item matching the filter, use method getItem.
+If there is no such item, null is returned.

 Intervals
 ---------